-7.6.2 Procurement of Works Delivered under a Section 278 Agreement
+Procurement of Works Delivered under a Section 278 Agreement

 WCC deliver Section 278 works using the WCC Construction Framework.
-The developer can either opt for a competitive tender or engage with a single Framework Contractor to agree a price.
-If the developer chooses the latter option, WCC will invite a single tender under the Framework from that contractor to establish a legally binding Call-off Contract.
+The Developer can either opt for a competitive tender or engage with a single Framework Contractor to agree a price.
+If the Developer chooses the latter option, WCC will invite a single tender under the Framework from that Contractor to establish a legally binding Call-off Contract.

-The WCC Construction Framework uses the NEC3 ECC Option A Contract.
-Further details of the contractual terms and the division of contractual risk are provided elsewhere in Part 10 of this Design Guide
+The WCC Construction Framework uses the NEC3 ECC Option A contract.
+Further details of the contractual terms and the division of contractual risk are provided elsewhere in Part 10 of this Design Guide.

-7.6.3 Construction Contract Roles and Responsibilities for Works Delivered under a Section 278 Agreement
+Construction Contract Roles and Responsibilities for Works Delivered under a Section 278 Agreement

 Warwickshire County Council will act as the NEC Employer and shall retain discretion over the appointment of the NEC Site Supervisor and the NEC Project Manager.
-The developer may propose a suitable appointment to perform the commercial aspects of the NEC Project Manager role and retain oversight of construction costs.
-Please note however the NEC Project Manager is the Employer's appointment and under the NEC ECC Contract the NEC Project Manager is required to act fairly and impartially.
-If the NEC Project Manager fails to adequately perform the role or behaves in a manner which breaches the terms of the contract to unfairly protect the developer's interests, WCC shall appoint a new NEC Project Manager.
+The Developer may propose a suitable appointment to perform the commercial aspects of the NEC Project Manager role and retain oversight of construction costs.
+Please note however that the NEC Project Manager is the Employer's appointment and under the NEC ECC Contract the NEC Project Manager is required to act fairly and impartially.
+If the NEC Project Manager fails to adequately perform the role or behaves in a manner which breaches the terms of the contract to unfairly protect the Developer's interests, Warwickshire County Council shall appoint a new NEC Project Manager.

 See Part 10 for more details.